Join us for an adventure in flavor!

 Washed herbs and veggies in a colander.

-1. Wash all herbs and peppers and pat them dry.
+1. I start by washing all herbs and peppers and pat them dry.

 Chopped veggies and herbs in a glass bowl.

-2. Roughly chop everything so it’s easier to process and blend.
-This makes a lot, so you might need to work in batches.
-In the end, stir it all together in a large bowl so everything is consistently blended.
+2. I first chop all the ingredients roughly, to make them easier to process and blend.
+Since this recipe makes a lot, I sometimes need to work in batches.
+After blending everything, I stir it all together in a large bowl to ensure it’s consistently blended.

 Chopped veggies and herbs in a blender.

-3. We like chunkier and thick green seasoning, rather than smooth and runny.
+3. I like chunkier and thick green seasoning, rather than smooth and runny.
 That being said, blend to your desired consistency.
 You might need a little water to make everything come together.

 Everything all blended up in the blender.